A fall feel settles into Indiana 2 weeks early

 Monday night: Skies will remain partly cloudy as temperatures fall to the low 60s.

-8 Day forecast: Sunshine and 80-degree temperatures will return to the forecast Thursday.
-Expect afternoon high temperatures in the low 80s Thursday, Friday, and into the weekend.
-The comfortable weather trend continues for much of next week.
+8 Day forecast: Sunshine and 80 degree temperatures will return to the forecast Thursday.
+Expect afternoon high temperatures in the low 80s Thursday and Friday, and into the weekend.
+The comfortable weather trend will continue for much of next week.